scottfr/SystemsBook/Learning/learning.md

 ## Experiencing the Web ##

-Please click on the title and step through the following ILE for an initial sense of how a simple action can impact many things in the web of relations.
+Please click on "Bird Feeder Dilemma"^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)] title and step through the following ILE for an initial sense of how a simple action can impact many things in the web of relations.
 It is best to click on the title for if you click anywhere else on the ILE it will open and also do a page forward or back depending on where you click.
-If this happens when you exit the ILE you may not be where you think you should be.^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)]
+If this happens then when you exit the ILE you may not be where you think you should be.

 # Model
 {"title": "Bird Feeder Dilemma", "description": "All you wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}
 # End Model

 Hopefully this gives you a sense of difficulty one can get into when simply thinking about a single action taken to achieve a goal without considering the effects of that action.
 This web provides a limited view as it's only a picture of relations, and probably not all of them.
 The picture doesn't give you any real sense of the quantity of anything over time.

-The next ILE should provide a better sense of why it's important to have a sense of how the web of extended interactions develops over time if we are to really develop a web of understanding.^[Moose and Wolves Model [http://insightmaker.com/insight/8590](http://insightmaker.com/insight/8590)]
+The "Moose and Wolves"^[Moose and Wolves Model [http://insightmaker.com/insight/8590](http://insightmaker.com/insight/8590)] ILE should provide a better sense of why it's important to have a sense of how the web of extended interactions develops over time if we are to really develop a web of understanding.

 # Model
 {"title": "Moose and Wolves", "description": "How do the populations of Moose and Wolves interact?", "load": "http://insightmaker.com/insight/8590"}
 # End Model

 Was the interaction of the population of Moose and Wolves what you expected?
 Probably not.
 It's the nature of a web of interactions over time that we simply can't see by looking at a picture.
 The behavior over time is often critical for a sense of what's really happening in the web.

-The following ILE is provided as another example of how unexpected the behavior of a web of extended interactions can be.^[Sustaining the Forest Model [http://insightmaker.com/insight/8889](http://insightmaker.com/insight/8889)]
+The following "Sustaining the Forest"^[Sustaining the Forest Model [http://insightmaker.com/insight/8889](http://insightmaker.com/insight/8889)] ILE is provided as another example of how unexpected the behavior of a web of extended interactions can be.

 # Model
 {"title": "Sustaining the Forest", "description": "Is the forest you care about sustainable under current practices?", "load": "http://insightmaker.com/insight/8889"}
 # End Model

 Did you find it interesting how unexpected the future can be?
 Did you sense there was a good reason for things unfolding in the manner they did?
 As you continue you will develop a skill for understanding interactions in the web.

 ## Creating the Future ##

 Yesterday's actions are responsible for the the world we experience today.
 And today's actions are responsible for the world that we will experience tomorrow.
-The next ILE is intended to provide a better sense of the common process associated with the unexpected unfolding of the future.^[Creating the Future [http://insightmaker.com/insight/8892](http://insightmaker.com/insight/8892)]
+The "Creating the Future"^[Creating the Future [http://insightmaker.com/insight/8892](http://insightmaker.com/insight/8892)] ILE is intended to provide a better sense of the common process associated with the unexpected unfolding of the future.

 # Model
 {"title": "Creating the Future", "description": "There is a meaning to it all.", "load": "http://insightmaker.com/insight/8892"}
 # End Model

-If this ILE presents a sense of what is essential if you want to address a situation without making things worse the question is how do you get better at doing this to improve the chances of creating the future you're trying to create?
-All too often the world around us seems so complicated and apparently so difficult to pursue our dreams that we almost want to give up.
-The answer to complicated is to simplify the complicated and allow us to develop a web of understand.
+If this ILE presents a sense of what is essential if you want to address a situation without making things worse the question is how do you get better at doing this.
+How do you improve the chances of creating the future you're trying to create?
+All too often the world around us seems so complicated and so apparently difficult to pursue our dreams that we almost want to give up.
+The answer to complicated is to find the essence within the complicated allowing us to develop a web of understand.
 The next few sections will specifically address how we get better at this.

 ## Patterns in the Web ##

 What you learn, and your capacity to learn, serves as a basis for everything you do in life.
 Yet, have you ever really thought about how you learn about the world around you?
 There are some things you memorize early in life, like the times tables.
 While you memorize these is that really learning?
 Do you remember that if you put your hand on something very hot it will burn you, or is that something you learned?
 And if you learned that, how was it that the learning happened?

-The following sections will investigate a bit how you actually learn.
-We will also present a introduction as to how you can improve your learning and actually test whether what you have learned is actually correct.^[Follow the Clues [http://insightmaker.com/insight/8893](http://insightmaker.com/insight/8893)]
+The "Follow the Clues"^[Follow the Clues [http://insightmaker.com/insight/8893](http://insightmaker.com/insight/8893)] ILE is intended to provide an insight as to how you actually learn.
+We will also present a introduction as to how you can improve your learning and actually test whether what you have learned is actually correct.

 # Model

-{"title": "Follow the clues", "description": "Does the order matter?", "load": "http://insightmaker.com/insight/8893"}
+{"title": "Follow the clues", "description": "Does the order of the clues really matter?", "load": "http://insightmaker.com/insight/8893"}
 # End Model

 You have most likely come to understand that all refrigerators are not identical.
 Some have one door with a separate compartment inside.
 Some have two doors and a drawer.
 Some are much smaller than others.
 Some can fit under a counter and some even fit on top of a counter.
 Some may be so large you can walk into them.